jingweio/DSF/README.md

 ```
 python hpmOpt.py
 ```
-or
-Running the below script for node classification.
+or running the below script for node classification.
 ```
 python main.py
 ```